OFFIS-mosaik/mosaik/docs/installation.rst

 .. _issue tracker on GitLab: https://gitlab.com/mosaik/mosaik/-/issues

-Finally, if your question is not suited for a public forum, you can also reach us via e-mail at <mosaik@offis.de>.
+Finally, if your question is not suited for a public forum, you can also reach us via e-mail at mosaik@offis.de.

 Working with the source